 Db The Djärv Snowroller Ski Bag

-Price: £259 / 299€ / $299
+Price: £259 / €299/ $299

-The greatest ski bag of all time is back with a new name, but the same genius design.
+The greatest ski bag of all time has a (relatively) new name, but the same genius design.
 This award-winning ski and snowboard travel bag has arguably never been bettered.
 The patented Rib Cage construction is one of the most reassuring things we’ve ever come across, meaning you can stow ski equipment in the bag without worrying that it will all get damaged in transit.
 Much like a human rib cage does with your vital organs, this bag protects ski gear as if its life depended on it.

 If you’re going to buy someone a ski bag, buy them this ski bag from Db.